Danish Shipowners' Association: 20th century

 During World War I the Danish shipping industry and its interest organisation met new challenges, as the Danish authorities wished to protect Danish supplies of goods, and therefore implemented constraints on the freedom of passage and new taxes on the industry.
 Furthermore, the belligerent countries’ torpedoing of cargo boats and navigation through minefields in the ocean, created a need for insurance schemes for both people and material on the boats – resulting in further administration and expenses.
 Despite these challenges, the Danish position as a neutral state during the war meant that the war was a commercial profit to Danish Shipping, as the neutral position made it possible to trade with both sides without as many competitors.
 The war eventually turned out to result in commercial gain and was good for the Danish Shipping industry.

 The commercial success from the first world war continued at the beginning of the interwar period, when the organisation expanded and moved to a new office.
 But these tendencies didn’t last for long as Danish Shipping, together with the rest of the world, was first met by The Great Depression and thereafter World War II, which brought new challenges, of which protectionism became an increasingly popular foreign policy, resulting in trade restrictions.
 World War II was an especially challenging era for the organisation because it resulted in a division of the Danish trade fleet as many ships chose to seek Western Allies’ harbours during the German occupation of Denmark.
 Nevertheless, the organisation had to expand its secretariat, because of new regulations in the industry.

-In the time after World War II, especially from the 1960s onwards, shipping was increasingly standardised, laying down the foundation for globalisation as we know it today and the explosive growth in the world trade and therefore Danish Shipping’s remits.
-It was during this time that Danish Shipping really gained economic and political influence, both in Denmark and internationally.
+In the time after World War II, especially from the 1960s onwards, shipping was increasingly standardised, laying down the foundation for globalisation as we know it today and the growth in the world trade and therefore Danish Shipping’s remits.
+It was during this time that Danish Shipping gained economic and political influence, both in Denmark and internationally.
 It was largely because of the Danish shipping industry that Denmark took part in globalisation and as a result experienced economic growth.